-$^{^{22}}$ In standard models, if there is a large share of households at the borrowing limit, then the time-profile will be more front-loaded.
+$^{^{16}}$ In standard models, if there is a large share of households at the borrowing limit, then the time-profile will be more front-loaded.
 For example, Auclert et al. (2024) generates a front-loaded response in a two-asset model where 58% of the households are at the borrowing limit.

-$^{^{23}}$ An exception is Hsieh (2003) who do not find significant consumption responses before and in the quarter when the payment from Alaska Permanent Fund arrives.
-Kueng (2018) revisits this study with data of better quality and find large consumption responses when the payments arrives but not beforehand.
+17An exception is Hsieh (2003) who do not find significant consumption responses before and in the quarter when the payment from Alaska Permanent Fund arrives.
+Kueng (2018) revisits this study with data of better quality and find large consumption pattern is again at odd with consumption smoothing.
+Moreover, these studies find that even liquidity-affluent household do not respond, ruling out liquidity constraint as an explanation.